 Colors and shades chosen for a landing page are not objects of designer’s creative self-expression: they are as much influencing the conversion rate as any other design element and sometimes even more than others.
 It’s not just aesthetic satisfaction which users can feel seeing the presentation but also the hidden message which can be transferred via traditional associations in color perception.
-So, colors should present the combination pleasant for user’s eye, emotionally appealing to the target audience and establishing the effective visual hierarchy of the layout.
+So, colors should present the combination pleasant for a user’s eye, emotionally appealing to the target audience and establishing the effective visual hierarchy of the layout.

 Corresponding typography and good readability

 As well as colors, fonts also tell much not only with the copy hidden behind them but also with associations and emotions they bring out.
 Typographic hierarchy and well-balanced font combinations have a big impact on the readability of the page which can directly influence the conversion rate.
 Landing page is not the spot on which users are ready to spend much time so poor readability can drive them away before they make a decision or understand if the offer corresponds to their needs.
 Being an integral part of the general stylistic concept, appropriate fonts can also contribute much to effective visual performance catching users’ attention.